sigurd4/wahvoice/README.md

 # wahvoice
-A wahwah-effect VST modeled after the VOX V847
+A wahwah-effect VST modeled after the VOX V847, written in Rust